 Drass, is the second coldest inhabited region in the world, with temperatures plummeting below -40C in the peak winters.
 However, in the summer months, it enjoys a pleasant weather throughout the day.

-…Are sometimes on their way to become monks!
+…Are sometimes on their way to becoming monks!

 Should we call them monks or kids or kid monks?